theos/theos.dev/docs/Configuration.md

 Theos, and your project(s), can be configured in a few differents ways:
 - At runtime
 - At buildtime via project Makefiles
-- At buildtime by passing variables to `Make`
+- At buildtime by passing variables to `make`

 ## `.theosrc`